andrewbenito/gbp_ois/README.md

 # gbp_ois
-To Download, Tidy and Plot GBP OIS forward curves from publicly available data.
+To Download, Tidy and Plot GBP OIS forward curves from publicly available data (downloaded from BoE website).